 - TNO, Netherlands Organisation of Applied Scientific Research

 - TUD, Sozialforschungsstelle Dortmund, ZWE der TU-Dortmund

-This call is open to Doctoral Researchers in their second year of PhD thesis or beyond and Early Career Researchers, who have completed their PhD within the past 36 months.
+This call is open to Doctoral Researchers, in member organisations, in their second year of PhD thesis or beyond and Early Career Researchers, in member organisations, who have completed their PhD within the past 36 months.